ShadowsocksR-Live/shadowsocksr-native/README.md

 ### Windows

-For Windows, use the following commands -- don't laugh at me, I know `--recursive`, I'm a Chinese -- then open win32/ssr-native.sln with Visual Studio 2015.
+For Windows, use the following commands -- don't laugh at me, I know `--recursive`, I'm a Chinese living with `GFW` -- then open win32/ssr-native.sln with Visual Studio 2015.
 Enjoy it!

 ```bash
 git submodule update --init